doesdev/mvt/README.md

   - Among the most crucial elements
   - And the primary reason you may want to stick to AVA

-## This might be for you if
-- You're willing to sacrifice all of the above (and more) to reduce dependencies

 ## Table of Contents
   - [Install](#install)
   - [Usage](#usage)